 Web-based System Manager is a system management application for administering computers.
-It is installed by default on graphical systems, and has been substantially revised forAIX 5.2.
+It is installed by default on graphical systems.

 Web-based System Manager features a system management console for administering multiple hosts.
 A plug-in architecture makes it easier to extend the suite.
 In addition, Web-based System Manager supports dynamic monitoring and administrator notification of system events.